Craigieburn - North

 Craigieburn - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the Victorian State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, it employs VIC State Government's Regional/LGA projections from 2023 adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Craigieburn - North in the top 10 percent of national areas, with an expected expansion of approximately 7,052 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of about 54.7% over the 17-year period.
+Future projections anticipate exceptional growth in Craigieburn - North, placing it within the top 10 percent nationally.
+By 2041, the population is expected to expand by 7,052 persons based on latest annual ERP numbers, reflecting a total increase of 54.7% over the 17-year period.

 Frequently Asked Questions - Population